 Uses for Shredded Paper

-Here are just a few uses for shredded paper that you may find helpful once your home office decluttering is finished:
+When setting up a home office, make sure it includes a paper shredder!
+Here are just a few uses for the shredded paper that you may find helpful once your home office decluttering is finished:

 Some recycling facilities do not accept shredded paper so make sure you call and ask before putting it out at the curb.